goeb/smit/README.md

 Smit is easy to install and customize and has a tiny footprint with lightning fast performance.

-Smit will help you:

-- organize issues
-- assign work
-- follow team activity
-- capitalize knowledge

-Issues are to be understood in the broad sense: tasks, ideas, requests, experiments, bugs, etc.

 More documentation at: http://goeb.github.io/smit/

 ## Features